BinaryBeard/ingredient2recipe/README.md

 	# Clone this repo
 	git clone git@github.com:binarybeard/ingredient2recipe.git

-	# Run make to install all the dependicies
+	# Run make to install all the dependencies
 	make
 	```